nickbild/game_clone/README.md

 What ended up finally working was a Transformer-based architecture with multiple isolated branches and output heads.
 Next I'll go into a deep-dive of the model.

+Ultimately, I would like to do this project by using images of the game screen as training data, and have the model predict the next image frame.
+That is actually the direction I started in for this project, but I soon realized that this goal was out of reach because I do not have a GPU.
+Some people are GPU poor, but I'm GPU broke.

 ### Explaining the Model Architecture

 The model is defined in the [training script](https://github.com/nickbild/game_clone/blob/main/train.py).